ArronJablonowski/lol-reverseSSHell/README.md

 Usage:
 1. Generate SSH keypair (A) and name them winkey & winkey.pub.
 Blank/No password for this keypair.
 Then replace default SSH keys in repo.
-2. Generate another SSH keypair (B) and add the Public Key to the "authorized_keys" file in repo.
-Private key (B) is placed on destination host receiving the SSH connection.
+2. Add winkey.pub (A) to the authorized_keys file on the destination host receiving the SSH connection so SSH can connect outbound to the destination host.
-3. Add winkey.pub (A) to the destination host's authorized_keys file, so SSH can connect outbound to the destination host.
+3. Generate another SSH keypair (B) and add the Public Key to the "authorized_keys" file in repo.
+Private key (B) is placed on destination host.
 4. Modify the destination Host IP, User, and Port number at the top of the ./LoL-ReverseSSHell.ps1 script.
 5. From an elevated (admin) Powershell prompt run ./LoL-ReverseSSHell.ps1